Seafood processors perform a variety of tasks that can include anything from sorting, cutting and cleaning, grading, packing salmon roe to clean up.

 Our Seafood processing locations are very remote areas in Alaska.
 Housing is dormitory-style.
 There are no health care options nearby.
 Communication is very limited.

 Room & Board provided at no cost.

-Transportation from point of hire and return (season completion) provided at no cost.
+Transportation from point of hire and return provided at no cost upon season completion.

 How to Apply

-COVID-19 NOTE: We are planning on operating this summer and are actively hiring.
-The State of Alaska has deemed us a critical workforce so we will be able to operate even with self-quarantine orders in place.
+COVID-19 NOTE: Due to the remote location and shared housing, all employees will be required to be vaccinated.
 We are putting in place policies and procedures to protect everyone at the facility and will have more information to share as we get closer to the season.
-Due to the remote location and shared housing, all employees will be required to be vaccinated, the company will help to provide you with a vaccination appointment at the time of hire.
 Stay healthy and safe!
 Thank you.

 Click Apply Here to learn more about working for Coffee Point and to apply online.
 Thanks for your interest!

 Be sure to note CoolWorks in the How did you hear about us? application box.